pinohu/DYNASTY/Empire_Bible_Complete.md

 #### Protocol 3: The Succession Trigger

 **Trigger Events**:
-- Death of Head of Family (Ikechukwu or Judith)
+- Death of Head of Family (Ikechukwu or Judith Huchukwuyem Ohu)
 - Incapacitation of Head of Family (medical, legal)
 - Resignation of Head of Family (rare, but possible)